-In October 2020, the Department of Global Health and Population launched a new task force on diversity, inclusion, and belonging (DIB).
-The task force is comprised of six members, including students, staff, and faculty, who volunteered to help improve DIB across our community.
+In October 2020, the Department of Global Health and Population launched a new task force on diversity, inclusion, belonging and equity (DIBE).
+The task force is comprised of six members, including students, staff, and faculty, who volunteered to help improve DIBE across our community.
 Working with Department Chair, Dr. Marcia Castro, the task force members are Daniel Alejandro Arias, Dr. David Bloom, Emily Coles, Niamh Gibbons, Valentina Vargas, and Dr. Aisha Yousafzai.

 Three goals guide our work:

-- Understand the current state of DIB in the Department.
+- Understand the current state of DIBE in the Department.

-- Work together with the HSPH Office of Diversity & Inclusion (ODI) Chief Officer to implement actions and engage in an ongoing dialogue on improving DIB in the Department.
+- Work together with the HSPH Office of Diversity & Inclusion (ODI) Chief Officer to implement actions and engage in an ongoing dialogue on improving DIBE in the Department.

-- Serve as a resource for issues relating to DIB for members of the GHP community.
+- Serve as a resource for issues relating to DIBE for members of the GHP community.

 We wish to emphasize that we see this as a team effort.
 We hope that you will join us on this journey as we work to strengthen our community.